AGTTeam/AGTTSite/content/game/bake/en.md

 **Reminiscence/Delusion Subtitles:**
 Despite our best efforts, we were unable to find a way to successfully add subtitles to the Reminiscence and Delusion modes.
 Unless someone else is able to make a breakthrough, this will not be updated in future versions.

-## About the game
-Based on the hit light novel/anime series of the same name, Bakemonogatari Portable is a game so true to its unique source material, the developers had to invent a new genre.
-In this “crazy mad delusional drama”, words become weapons in fast-paced dialogue battles.

-The story mode follows the ordeals of Koyomi Araragi, a high school boy turned vampire and back again.
-Trouble soon gets a taste for him, as he encounters a cast of quirky characters with mysterious disorders that blur the lines between the supernatural and psychological.